solomonedenyi1-cmyk/whatsapp-ai/README.md

 An intelligent WhatsApp bot integrated with the Yue-F AI model via Ollama API, featuring customizable business context and persona.

+### Keep in mind
+- All configurations is example only
+- You need to configure yor own api/model/configs and a others things

 ## 🚀 Features

 ### Core Features